acidburn0zzz/messenger-issues/README.md

 ```

 This is not a support section, if you need support or have a question then please find a contact email in the `Help and Feedback` section of the app.

+To report your issue, find the `Issues` link near the top of the web page and click it.
+Then in the right corner, click the green button labeled `New issue`.